quasarframework/quasar/docs/src/pages/quasar-plugins/loading-bar.md

 ---
 title: LoadingBar
-desc: A plugin that provides easy integration with the QAjaxBar, showing a loading indication when you need it.
+desc: A Quasar plugin that wraps the QAjaxBar component for the easiest way of showing such a loading indicator in an app.
 related:
   - /vue-components/ajax-bar
   - /vue-components/linear-progress